awwad/uptane/README.md

 and ECU in the Director repository.
 Then, the Primary will obtain the new firmware, and the Secondary will update from the Primary.

-Execute the following code in the **Image repository's** window to create a new file, add it to the repository, and host newly-written metadata:
+Execute the following code in the **Image Repository's** window (WINDOW 1) to create a new file, add it to the repository, and host newly-written metadata: